NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a high-quality dataset of 40,000 two-person informational interviews from NPR and CNN, addressing the scarcity of large-scale dialogue data necessary for studying grounding communication.
 Our detailed discourse analysis reveals significant differences between LLM-generated dialogues and human interviewers, particularly in the use of grounding language and question types.
 Motivated by observation that long-term objectives guide turn-level grounding, we develop a realistic game environment, \textit{NewsInterview}, to test and improve dialogue agents in informational interviews.
-Our experiments demonstrate that while source LLMs can mimic human behavior in information sharing, interviewer LLMs struggle with recognizing when questions are answered and engaging persuasively, leading to suboptimal information extraction.
-These findings underscore the need for enhancing LLMs' strategic dialogue capabilities, and we believe that our dataset and simulation environment provide valuable resources for future research in this area.
+Our experiments demonstrate that while source-LLMs can mimic human behavior in information sharing, interviewer-LLMs struggle with recognizing when questions are answered and engaging persuasively, leading to suboptimal information extraction.
+These findings underscore the need for enhancing LLMs' strategic dialogue capabilities.